 Bacteria in the Wrong Places (SIBO)

 Small Intestine Bacterial Overgrowth occurs when bacteria migrate to the small intestine- where they aren’t usually found.
 The result is gas, bloating, constipation and/or diarrhoea and over time can lead to nutritional imbalances and leaky gut.
 Diet is important during SIBO treatment and after to stop overgrowth from recurring.
 There are a few diets that are used in SIBO treatment depending on the person’s carbohydrate needs but all seek to reduce the food sources for the bacteria while feeding the person.
-The most effective diet for SIBO is one that is low FODMAP and removes starches, sugar and alcohol.
-It is essentially a combination of the Low FODMAP and SCD diet.
-Unfortunately it is the most strict so it is not always the best option.
+The most effective diet for SIBO is one that is low FODMAP and minimizes sugar and alcohol.
 SIBO is tricky- I don’t recommend tackling it alone.

 Most people know this as candida overgrowth though Candida Albicans is just one of many yeast strains that can be found in the gut microbiome.
 Yeast are present in every gut microbiome- even healthy ones- but they are opportunistic yeasty beasties that will take any chance presented to them to overgrow.
 For example, yeast overgrowth is common for those who have taken antibiotics.
 Antibiotics kill bacteria thus creating space for yeast to overtake if good bacteria is not immediately replenished through the use of probiotics.

-Yeast tend to thrive off sugar, refined carbohydrates and yeast in the diet.
-A diet with a focus on protein, vegetables and healthy fats that eliminates yeast, refined carbohydrates, alcohol, vinegars, fermented foods and white rice is most often used in this scenario.
+Yeast tend to thrive off refined sugar and carbohydrates in the diet.
+A diet with a focus on protein, vegetables and healthy fats that eliminates refined carbohydrates, sugar and alcohol is most often used in this scenario.

 Parasitic or Bacterial Infection

-If there is frank infection of the gut by parasites or bacteria, generally a low FODMAP diet low in sugar is used in conjunction with antimicrobials.
-Pumpkin seeds are touted as a parasite killing food though I would not recommend them alone.
+If there is infection of the gut by parasites or bacteria, generally a low FODMAP diet low in sugar is used in conjunction with antimicrobials.

 Knowing your gut microbiome requires testing.
 A Small Intestine Bacterial Overgrowth (for SIBO) and Comprehensive Digestive Stool Analysis (for bacteria profile, parasites and yeast) will give you a good picture.
 Yeast is sometimes tricky to test for through a Stool Analysis- in certain cases a Microbial Organic Acids test would be better suited.